 Night Hike to Corona Arch

 Southwestern Utah is famous for its beautiful landscapes and its scorching hot temps that visitors have to endure just to be there.
-Corona Arch is a short 1.5 mile out and back hike through the rock gardens of Moab and can be done in the heat of the day, or at night when it’s cooler.
+Corona Arch is a short 3 mile roundtrip out and back hike through the rock gardens of Moab and can be done in the heat of the day (which I’d advise against), or in the evening when it’s cooler.
 Bring a headlamp and pay attention to the trail markers as you hike out to see this popular geological feature by moonlight.
 Taking in the starry night sky and moon rising over the Corona Arch is easily one of the best hikes to do near Moab.

 Camping at Porcupine Rim Campground

 For sweeping views of the mesa and valleys that make Moab so beautiful, spend a few nights camping out at the Porcupine Rim Campground.
-Despite it being a popular spot for mountain bikers and outdoor enthusiasts of all kinds, here you’ll easily find solitude away from the crowds, making it one of the best hikes to do near Moab.
-It’s an hour+ drive from Moab’s downtown and a 4WD vehicle is preferred, but not required if you have good off-road driving skills.
+Despite it being a popular spot for mountain bikers and outdoor enthusiasts of all kinds, here you’ll easily find solitude away from the crowds, making it one of the best places to camp near Moab.
+It’s an hour drive from Moab’s downtown and a 4WD vehicle is preferred, but not required if you have good clearance and off-road driving skills.
 Keep in mind that the road may sometimes be closed if there is any flooding, so stay up to date on the current conditions before heading out.